A buzzword in fisheries management issues is “good science.” Good Science, however, will only occur if there is good data.

-In its infancy the program was a combination of an on-the-water data collection form and online logbook.
+In its infancy, the program was a combination of an on-the-water data collection form and an online logbook.
 Anglers recorded timely catch data on the form and then use their computer to upload it to the collection site.

 The smartphone app release coincides with the Anglers Count Atlantic Coast Derby, a fishing tournament promoting recreational angler data collection.
 Information about this and more events, http://www.snookfoundation.org/events.html